ehansis/til/pages/weighted_percentile_rank.md

 When you are presenting data, for example in a report or dashboard, it is often a good idea to indicate if a certain value is 'large' or 'small', compared to benchmarking data.
-As we will see in the following, using a weighted percentile rank is a good option
+As we will see in the following, using a weighted percentile rank is a good way to determine size for such a benchmarking.

 Many distributions that you find in the real world are highly skewed: there are many entities with small values and very few entities with large values.
 This is true, e.g., for the size distribution of companies (lots of small companies, very few really big ones), the distribution of income (many with low wages, very few billionaires) or the number of followers on twitter (lots of people with just a few followers, very few big influencers).
-[Power law distributions](https://en.wikipedia.org/wiki/Power_law) are a typical class of such distributions.
+In many cases, these follow [Power law distributions](https://en.wikipedia.org/wiki/Power_law).

 ## Population size distribution